arnaumunozbarrera/Software-Design-Projects/Exs/Patterns Used.md

 # COMPOSITE
 ### Automatic differentiation:
-is an exercise based on us
+is an exercise based on calculating math operations treating a single component as part of a family component, each component of the same family is treated equally.

 # SINGLETON
 ### Pygame: